 The more common reason for issuing an SPK, CK, SCLK or binary PCK is to extend—push forward—the time coverage of the file.
 Sometimes the time coverage of this next file will overlap the coverage of the previous release.
 In such a case does one call this next file "new" or "updated?"
 The file is new, but its contents may partially overlap those of the previous file, in which case the notion of "update" also makes sense.

 Operational Mission Kernels

 New or updated reconstructed spacecraft trajectory data (SPK) may also be released rather frequently, although generally not as often as for CKs.
-Projects usually also release new/updated predicted spacecraft trajectory data in SPK format at some frequency for use in various mission planning activities.
+Projects occasionally release new/updated predicted spacecraft trajectory data in SPK format for use in various mission planning activities.
 Sometimes "predict" and "reconstructed" data are combined together in a single SPK file.

-Each project determines its own schedule(s) for releasing these and similar kernels, and often such plans change, or special releases are also made—so due diligence is needed!
+Each project determines its own schedule(s) for releasing kernels, and often such plans change, or special releases are also made—so attention on your part is needed!